mafunk/adv-react-ts/README.md

       2. if you separate the discriminator from the rest of what it is discriminating
          1. TS can't apply what it understands to the rest of the prop
       3. if keen on destructuring, destructure within the if/else scope
+3. Discriminated Union With Other Props
+   1. `src/04-advanced-props/24-discriminated-union-with-other-props.problem.tsx`
+   2. use intersection `&`
+      1. be careful with perttier parens
+         1. should be around union before intersection
+         2. or break into separate types for cleaner readability